Tipping In Turkey: Simple Guide for Travelers

 Should You Tip Taxi Drivers in Turkey?

-Tipping taxi drivers is not a strong rule in Turkey.
-Most people round up the fare to next 100 TL.
-For example, if the ride costs 270 TL, you can pay 300 TL.
-For longer trips, such as from Istanbul to Sabiha Gokcen Airport, giving a little extra is thoughtful.
+Tipping taxi drivers is not a strict rule in Turkey.
+Most people simply round up the fare to the next 50 or 100 TL.
+For example, if the ride costs 270 TL, you can pay 300 TL and tell the driver to keep the change.
+For longer trips, such as from the historical center of Istanbul to Sabiha Gokcen Airport, giving a little extra is thoughtful.

-When you book a Private Transfer Tour between cities like Cappadocia and Pamukkale, drivers often expect tips because they provide extra comfort and stop for your needs during the journey.
+When you book a Private Transfer Tour between distinct regions like Cappadocia and Pamukkale, drivers often expect tips because they provide extra comfort and accommodate your personal stops during the long journey.

 Do You Tip in Turkish Baths and Spas?

-Yes, historical hammams and spas are traditional experiences where tipping is expected.
-For massages or scrubbing services, leaving 10–15% is the norm.
-In famous hammams in Istanbul and Cappadocia, attendants work hard to make your experience unique.
-A gratuity shows respect for their physical effort.
+Yes, historical hammams and spas are traditional experiences where tipping is heavily expected.
+For massages or professional scrubbing services, leaving 10–15% is the norm.
+In famous hammams across Istanbul, attendants work physically hard in a hot environment to make your experience unique.
+A gratuity shows respect for their significant physical effort.

 Friendly local tour guide showing tourists around historical sites in Turkey